rx-angular/rx-angular/libs/cdk/render-strategies/docs/README.md

 You can then partially enable more performance features on RxAngular.

 Configurations are done with Angular best practies and based on `InjectionToken`'s.

+> As all configurtion are controlled by `RxStrategyProvider`, an Angular service we can apply
+> all knowledge of Angular DI on global and local level including all life cycles.

 We can configure on the following levels:

 - globally